maximaximal/booleguru/README.md

 Optimized expression transformations, optimizations, etc..

-The trick is to re-bind each visitor, so that a visitor can be implemented recursively, but executed in a loop using a stack.
-It first detects if the visitor requires decent to left and right, and if it does, it continues downwards, otherwise it directly uses the node id that is already on the tree.
-This should be doable with nice use of templates and dependant types.

 ### Parsing input files `booleguru::parse`

 Parses inputs (qcir, qdimacs, smtlib, etc).
 Produces expressions and/or output.